scriptituk/xfade-easing/README.md

 - concenate visual media with eased transitions for presentations and slideshows.

 ### Usage

 ```
-FFmpeg XFade easing and extensions version 3.0.4 by Raymond Luckhurst, https://scriptit.uk
+FFmpeg XFade easing and extensions version 3.1.0 by Raymond Luckhurst, https://scriptit.uk
+Wrapper script to render eased XFade/GLSL transitions natively or with custom expressions.
-Generates custom expressions for rendering eased transitions and easing in other filters,
+Generates easing and transition expressions for xfade and for easing other filters.
-also creates easing graphs, demo videos, presentations and slideshows
+Also creates easing graphs, demo videos, presentations and slideshows.
 See https://github.com/scriptituk/xfade-easing
 Usage: xfade-easing.sh [options] [image/video inputs]
 Options:
     -t transition name and arguments, if any (default: fade); use -L for list
-       args in parenthesis as CSV, e.g.: 'gl_perlin(5,0.1)' (both variants)
+       args in parenthesis as CSV, e.g.: gl_perlin(5,0.1) (both variants)
-       or key=value pairs, e.g.: 'gl_perlin(smoothness=0.1, scale=5)' (custom ffmpeg only)
+       or key=value pairs, e.g.: gl_perlin(smoothness=0.1, scale=5) (custom ffmpeg only)
+       use gl_random to cycle through shuffled transitions ported from GLSL
     -e easing function and arguments, if any (default: linear)
-       CSS args in parenthesis as CSV, e.g.: 'cubic-bezier(0.17,0.67,0.83,0.67)'
+       CSS args in parenthesis as CSV, e.g.: cubic-bezier(0.17,0.67,0.83,0.67)
     -b reverse transition and/or easing effect (custom ffmpeg only) (default: 0)
        1 reverses the inputs and transition effect; 2 reverses the easing; 3 reverses both
     -x expr output filename (default: no expr), accepts expansions, - for stdout